onehundredfeet/hvector/README.md

 **Requires [haxe 4.2+](https://haxe.org/download/)**

-Haxe vector math library that enables GLSL vector and matrix operations to compile in haxe
+Haxe vector math library that enables GLSL vector and matrix operations to compile in haxe.

+## Acknowledgements
+The original vector library by [haxiomic] is a great, lightweight, compatible vector library.
+The original GLSL inspiration is fantastic.
+To be more compatible with Haxe I wanted to update it with a few features / ideas.

+1) Provide both Single & Float(Double in Haxe) implementations that align with the both Haxe / GLSL terminology as closely as possible
+2) Add macros to add fields to classes without separate allocation

+These augmentations will be a work in progress and it's likely that master will be unstabale until a formal release.

 ## Features